dhruv01234/terrafomr_aws/README.md

-# Creating the content for the README.md file explaining the Terraform setup

-readme_content = """
-# Terraform Setup for IAM Policy

 This repository contains a Terraform configuration to create a restricted IAM policy for managing AWS resources like CloudFormation, CloudWatch Logs, Lambda, API Gateway, and Serverless applications.

 ## Prerequisites